keolo/keolo-com/content/posts/composition-inheritance.md

 I've seen codebases where a simple `Animal → Mammal → Dog → GermanShepherd` hierarchy seemed reasonable at first, but became a nightmare when we needed to add behaviors that cut across the hierarchy.
 Go sidesteps this problem entirely.

-## Struct Embedding: Reuse Without Constraints
+## Struct embedding: reuse without constraints

 Here's a simple example of composition in action with animal types: